 How do I request housing accommodations?

-- Students with disabilities needing housing accommodations must complete the request form for disability-related accommodations including supporting documentation.
-The application consists of four parts: the two student-completed forms, the disability documentation form to be completed by an appropriate professional (e.g., medical, psychological, or treating practitioner) and his/her letter on letterhead stating date of last visit, professional credentials and signature.
-Students who do not have disabilities but have special requests, such as same-sex housing and non-smoking roommate should state these preferences on the housing questionnaire provided by the Office of Residence Life.
+Students in need of housing accommodations due to a documented disability, must complete the request form for Disability-Related Housing Accommodations.
+The application consists of four parts: the two student-completed forms (Part 1 & Part II), the disability documentation form (Part III) to be completed by an appropriate professional (e.g., medical, psychological, or treating practitioner) and his/her letter on letterhead stating date of last visit, professional credentials and signature.
+Students who do not have disabilities but have special requests, such as Gender Neutral housing and non-smoking roommate should state these preferences on the housing questionnaire provided by the Office of Residence Life.